-PREVENTING and ADDRESSING SEXUAL HARRASSMENT INCLUDING SEXUAL VIOLENCE provides important information regarding: (1) the types of conduct that constitute sexual harassment, including sexual violence; (2) University procedures governing the reporting and investigation of sexual harassment, including sexual violence; and (3) the actions, including disciplinary action against employees or students, that may be taken when it is determined that an individual has committed sexual harassment, including sexual violence.
+PREVENTING and ADDRESSING SEXUAL HARRASSMENT INCLUDING SEXUAL VIOLENCE sexual violence; (2) University procedures governing the reporting and investigation of sexual harassment, including sexual violence; and (3) the actions, including disciplinary action against employees or students, that may be taken when it is determined that an individual has committed sexual harassment, including sexual violence.
 This policy is further intended to clarify that the University will not tolerate sexual harassment, including sexual violence.